Fluxys Belgium to keep essential services operational despite coronavirus

-Despite the major impact of the coronavirus outbreak, the essential services of Fluxys Belgium will remain operational, Trend reports citing the company.
+Despite the major impact of the coronavirus outbreak, the essential services of Fluxys Belgium will remain operational.

 “As one of the key players in the European gas infrastructure, we are responsible for the energy supply of our customers.
 Public services, households, hospitals and many industries are in need of our energy supplies, now more than ever.
 In this highly sensitive period, we have taken the necessary steps to safeguard the continuity of business operations while keeping everyone safe,” the company said.